-Introduction
+1. Introduction

 Social scientists increasingly expect to have access to detailed source microdata for research purposes.
-The twenty-first century has seen a major advances in the availability of detailed social science microdata for research purposes.
-Two elements combined to make much more of the data collected by national statistics institutes (NSIs) available to researchers:
+The twenty-first century has seen major advances in the availability of detailed social science microdata for research purposes.
+Two elements combined to make much more of the data collected by national statistics institutes (NSIs) and other government departments available to researchers:

-- secure, remote access to detailed data with few limitations on researcher use - external pressure on NSIs to make data available literature; this overwhelmingly focuses on hypotheticals and the risk to the data owner, rather than any gain to the researcher (Hafner et al, 2015a).
+- secure, remote access to detailed data with few limitations on researcher use; - external pressure on NSIs to make data available.

-These have driven massive expansion in the use of NSI data sources; and despite the potential of 'big data', NSI and other government data remains the most important for much research, particularly in economics.
+These have driven a massive expansion in the research use of microdata provided by government.
+The proliferation of digital information has also increased the range of data sources across different platforms, but NSI and other government data remains the most important for much research, particularly in economics and in public health.

-However, this growth in data access has not always been actively driven by the data owners.
-As Ritchie (2016) notes, data owners, particularly in government, are often reluctant to release data.
+However, this growth in data access has not always been actively driven by the data providers.
+As Ritchie (2016) notes, data providers, particularly in government, are often reluctant to release data.
 This arises from institutional and incentive structures which encourage a risk-averse attitude to decision-making (Ritchie, 2014b).
-Decision-makers are supported in this attitude by the academic
+Decision-makers are supported in this attitude by the academic literature; this overwhelmingly focuses on hypotheticals and the risk to the data provider, rather than the public benefits foregone by overly restrictive access (Hafner et al., 2015a).

-The issue of 'spontaneous recognition' (SR) illustrates the difficulties facing those trying to improve access.
+The issue of "spontaneous recognition" illustrates the difficulties facing those trying to improve access.
 Spontaneous recognition occurs when a microdata user believes that he or she has identified, without trying, one of the data subjects in the dataset: a neighbour, a co-worker, an organisation, or a group of patients, for example.
 The identification need not even be correct: the perceived breach of confidentiality can be as important as an actual breach.
-This causes great concern to data providers wanting to allow researchers to use confidential data: no matter how trustworthy researchers are, they are still human and the recognition of an individual might lead to the disclosure of information about an identified data subject.
+This worries data providers wanting to allow researchers to use confidential data: no matter how trustworthy researchers seem to be, they are still human and the recognition of an individual might lead to the disclosure of information about an identified data subject.
 Hence, data providers are often insistent on minimising the risk of spontaneous recognition.

-Despite this, very little attention is paid to the topic in the literature.
-Almost every manual on statistical disclosure control (SDC) or data owner's guide to data handling mentions it, but largely as a pedagogical device before moving on to more sophisticated models.
+Despite this, very little attention is paid to this topic in the literature.
+Almost every manual on statistical disclosure control (SDC) or data provider's guide to data handling mentions the topic, but only as a pedagogical device before moving on to more sophisticated models.

 Nevertheless, it is an important topic.
-Spontaneous recognition creates an important hurdle to be addressed by those requesting access to data.
-It is not possible, in general to show that there is no risk of spontaneous recognition, and so this gives great scope to those unwilling to release data for re-use scientific researchers or the public.
-This is particularly true in the case of business data, where the 'obvious' identifiability of businesses by one or two characteristics such as size and industry has been used in the past to restrict research access to the data.
+Spontaneous recognition creates an additional, sometimes insurmountable, hurdle to be addressed by those requesting access to data.
+It is not possible, in general, to show that there is no risk of spontaneous recognition; this gives great power to those resistant to releasing data for re-use by scientific researchers or the public.
+This is particularly true in the case of business data, where the "obvious" identifiability of businesses by one or two characteristics such as size and industry has been used in the past to restrict research access to the data.

 We argue that the hurdle is an irrelevant distraction: spontaneous recognition has little or no practical contribution to make in the question of whether or not a dataset should be released.
 It is highly unlikely that there is any lawful or ethical basis for the concept.
-Other SDC methods cover the reasonable requirements of law and access conditions; and if any re-identification did occur spontaneously, it is the actions of the data user which should be governed, not the recognition itself which is an unconscious human act.
-These are better governed by management procedures.
+Other SDC methods cover the reasonable requirements of law and access conditions.
+If any re-identification did occur spontaneously, it is an unconscious human act.
+It is the actions of the data user which should be governed, not the recognition itself.
+These actions are better governed by management procedures.